pranay414/readthedocs.org/vale-test.md

 ## Getting Started

-Rule 1: Don't start sentences with "so":
+Rule 1: Don't use "rtd":

 > So, this is an example sentence.

-Rule 2: Don't start a sentence with "there is" or "there are":
+Rule 2: Don't use "RtD" or "RTD":

 > There are many ways to start a sentence.